Blog

 • Increased heart rate and blood pressure: Nicotine can cause an increase in heart rate and blood pressure, which can be dangerous for those with underlying heart conditions.
 However, some research reveals no risk concerning nicotine and heart disease in healthy individuals.

-• May enhance tumor growth: Some studies show that nicotine can promote blood vessel growth, which can potentially increase tumor growth as well.
-More research is needed to verify this observation in tumors[5].
+• May enhance tumor growth: Some studies show that nicotine can promote blood vessel growth, which can potentially increase the growth of existing tumors.
+However, more research is needed to verify this observation [5].
 Other data suggests there are trace amounts of possibly carcinogenic substances in nicotine patches derived from the tobacco plant.[6]

-• Flavorings may be toxic: Sxome nicotine pouches contained flavorings that caused the cells lining of the mouth to become overly toxic and inflamed.[7]
+• Flavorings may be toxic: Some nicotine pouches contained flavorings that caused the cells lining of the mouth to become overly toxic and inflamed.[7]

 • Suitability risk: Some nicotine pouches contain ashwagandha and caffeine, which may not be suitable for everyone who wants to use them.